Herman Miller Aeron Size C Review

 The Aeron Size C's comfort profile centers on its Pellicle mesh suspension system.
 Unlike foam-padded chairs that compress over time, the mesh distributes weight evenly across its surface while allowing continuous airflow.
 For tall users who often run warm, this breathability provides meaningful all-day comfort.

-Close-up of the Aeron's PostureFit SL lumbar support system and Pellicle mesh back construction
+Close-up of the Herman Miller Aeron Size C PostureFit SL lumbar support showing dual-pad sacral and lumbar adjustment

 PostureFit SL lumbar support and Pellicle mesh detail